University Writing Team

 Pronouns: she/her/hers

-Katharine H. Brown joined the University Writing team as a graduate assistant in 2020.
-In 2022, she began her current position, which focuses on graduate student writing support.
+Katharine H. Brown joined the University Writing team as a graduate assistant in 2020 and began her current position in 2022.
+At University Writing, she focuses on cultivating a culture of wellbeing for writers, particularly graduate students.
+She finds joy in mentoring and supporting University Writing’s graduate assistants.
+Recently, Auburn University recognized her work with these students by granting her the 2025 Outstanding Graduate Mentor Award.
 Katharine completed her M.A. in English in 2011 and her Ph.D. in English Education in 2023 at Auburn University.
-She has over a decade of experience supporting student success through teaching English courses and working in writing centers in a variety of capacities.
-She researches graduate student writing self-efficacy, embodied contemplative pedagogies, and welcoming practices in writing centers.
-Her research has been published in venues including The Writing Center Journal, WAC Clearinghouse, and Composition Forum.
-Katharine is an experienced yoga teacher and enjoys spending time with her three cats.
+She has over fifteen years of experience supporting student success through teaching English courses and working in writing centers in a variety of capacities.
+She researches graduate student writing self-efficacy, writing and wellbeing, and welcoming practices in writing centers.
+A recent project includes a National Science Foundation Innovations in Graduate Education funded collaboration with faculty in the Samuel Ginn College of Engineering to develop new methods to support graduate writers in STEM fields.
+Her research has been published in venues including The Writing Center Journal, WAC Clearinghouse, Composition Forum, and Praxis: A Writing Center Journal.
+An experienced yoga teacher, Katharine and enjoys spending time with her three cats and finding balance through mindfulness.

 Sarah Fredericks, Ph.D.